rohan-paul/rohan-paul.github.io/_posts/2017-08-22-Passing_Props_between_React_Components.md
2017-08-21-React-Component-Passing-Props-To-Children.md

 **Example-2 : Passing props from Parent to Child**

-Lets workd through a extremely small app of making a profile page, taking a random image from http://lorempixel.com/.
+Lets work through a extremely small app of making a profile page, taking a random image from [https://loremflickr.com/](https://loremflickr.com/).
 You can just copy-paste the code into an .html file and open with any browser and see the result

+Implementation of a wrapper component (User) and under it 2 more components (Profile and Followers).

-The structure of our components are like this
+The structure of my components are like this

 ```
-- App
+- User
     - Profile
-    - Hobbies
+    - Followers
 ```

 <p data-height="1252" data-theme-id="0" data-slug-hash="GvdPJo" data-default-tab="js" data-user="rohanpaul" data-embed-version="2" data-pen-title="GvdPJo" class="codepen">See the Pen <a href="https://codepen.io/rohanpaul/pen/GvdPJo/">GvdPJo</a> by Rohan Paul (<a href="https://codepen.io/rohanpaul">@rohanpaul</a>) on <a href="https://codepen.io">CodePen</a>.</p>